 Method: Apply pressure during exhalation and release during inhalation, several times for 1 to 3 minute cycles, rest and start over again.
 Do this 2 times a day, every day for a week or until you feel better.

-Note: Please remember that this is a generalized example of treatment.
+Note: Please remember that this is a generalized example of treatment with acupressure points for sinusitis.
 Treatment should always be based on the patient’s symptoms and the seriousness of the affectation.

 What else can I do to manage sinus